abhaysnair/abhayshibunair.github.io/Nikestore_ERD.md

 -**Product to inventory** This relationship is a one-to-one/many relationships.
 This is because each product has one or more in inventory.
 This allows the store to track how many of each product are in stock and where they are.

 -**Customer to product** This relationship is a many-to-many relationship.
-This is because many customers could have many different producst that they are interested in and like.
+This is because many customers could have many different products that they are interested in and like.
 This allows the store to identify which products customers like.

 ## Significance of Relationship